DivergentClouds/Lovelace/planning/planning.md

 A text-based fantasy computer providing:

-- Virtual graphics, input, audio, memory, storage, and CPU hardware
+- Virtual graphics, input, audio, memory, storage, clock, and CPU hardware
  - Storage is virtual floppy disks
 - Bootloader ROM
 - A file system
 - An assembly language for that CPU
 - A programming language for that hardware and assembly language
  - Embedded assembly (?)
-- A bootstrap compiler for that language, written in Python
 - A basic disk operating system
+- A dialect of BASIC
 - Implementations of these tools
-- Various software running within the computer
+- Various software running within the computer (?)
- - Text editor
+ - Text editor (?)
- - A compiler for the programming language, written in itself
+ - An assembler written in itself

 ## Design ideals